elvisols/rev/README.md

 # Getting Started

 This is a simple (Java) Javalin application.
 It is a RESTful API that facilitate money transfers between accounts:
-- The API is invoked during test by different Thread to represent requests from different systems.
+- The API is invoked during test by different Threads to simulate requests from different systems.

 ##### Application Requirements: